Alimony and Spousal Support Lawyers / Attorneys in Naples, Florida

 Alimony And Spousal Support Lawyers in Naples:

-Case law interprets the alimony statute to assess whether there is an ability to pay versus whether there is an actual need for support.
-The alimony and spousal support lawyers in Naples at Long & Associates engage in fact -intensive investigation into each party’s income, work history, spending habits and expenses.
-The amount of alimony and its duration vary based upon several statutory factors, including but not limited to, the duration of your marriage, the earning capacity of each party, and the mental and physical health of each party.
+Case law interprets the alimony statute to assess whether there is an ability to pay alimony versus whether there is an actual need for support.
+The alimony and spousal support lawyers in Naples at Long & Associates engage in fact-intensive investigation into each party’s income, work history, spending habits and expenses.
+The amount of alimony and its duration vary based upon several statutory factors, including but not limited to, the duration of your marriage, the earning capacity of each party, and the mental and physical health of each party and the assets awarded to each party.

 Alimony and Spousal Support Lawyers in Naples | Best Attorneys Florida